airbytehq/terraform-provider-airbyte/docs/resources/source_aha.md

 ### Optional

 - `definition_id` (String) The UUID of the connector definition.
 One of configuration.sourceType or definitionId must be provided.
+Requires replacement if changed.
 - `secret_id` (String) Optional secretID obtained through the public API OAuth redirect flow.
+Requires replacement if changed.

 ### Read-Only